The Strangers (2008 film): Casting

 When casting the two leading actors in the film, Bertino sought Liv Tyler for the role of Kristen.
+Thandie Newton and Charlize Theron also expressed interest in the role.
 Tyler, who had not worked for several years after the birth of her son, accepted the part after being impressed by the script, which she read while on a flight from Japan to Los Angeles: "I especially liked Bryan's way of saying a lot, but not saying everything.
 Often in movies, it's all spelled out for you, and the dialogue is very explanatory.
 But Bryan doesn't write like that; he writes how normal people communicate—with questions lingering.
 I knew it would be interesting to act that."

-Thandie Newton and Charlize Theron also expressed interest in the role.
+Tyler commented that she connected with the story because her stepfather, Todd Rundgren, had experienced a violent home invasion in which he and his pregnant girlfriend were assaulted.
+"I think one of them pistol whipped Todd which is horrible," she recalled.
+"There was nothing stolen.
+There was really no reason.
+It wasn't a crime of passion.
+But things like this happen a lot and often they're really random."
+Tyler later added that she felt the screenplay was "extremely well-written" and that Bertino's "vision was greater than most."

 Canadian actor Scott Speedman was cast as James.
 Speedman was also impressed by the script, stating that "the audience actually gets time to breathe with the characters before things get scary as hell.
 That got me interested from the first pages".
+In a later interview, Speedman said he was "terrified" by the script despite it being a "simple story...
+It just had a feel to it that I knew if we could get half of what was on the page on the screen, it would land with an audience."

 In casting the three masked intruders, Bertino chose Australian fashion model Gemma Ward for the part of Dollface, feeling she had the exact "look" he had imagined; Ward was officially cast in the film in September 2006.
 In preparing for the role, Ward read Vincent Bugliosi's Helter Skelter for inspiration.
 Kip Weeks was then chosen as the Man in the Mask, and television actress Laura Margolis, who found the script to be a real "page turner", was cast in the part of Pin-Up Girl.
-In retrospect, Bertino said he chose the three actors based on their abilities to convey their characters in spite of the fact that their faces remain unseen onscreen.
+In retrospect, Bertino said he chose the three actors based on their body language and ability to convey their characters despite the fact that their faces remain unseen onscreen.